bashikr/jsramverk-frontend/README.md

-# EditorAngular
+# Magic Editor

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.3.
+This project is a part of the course Jsramverk (DV1612 H21) at Blekinge Institute of Technology.
+It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.3.

 ## Development server